openebs/website/website/src/blogs/openebs-3.0-release.md

 * Enhanced OpenEBS helm chart that can easily enable or disable a data engine of choice.
 The 3.0 helm chart stops installing the legacy CStor and Jiva provisioners.
 If you would like to continue to use them, you have to set the flag “legacy.enabled=true”.
 * OpenEBS helm chart includes sample kyverno policies that can be used as an option for PodSecurityPolicies(PSP) replacement.
 * OpenEBS images are delivered as multi-arch images with support for AMD64 and ARM64 and hosted on DockerHub, Quay and GHCR.
-* Support for installing in air gapped environments.
+* Support for installation in air gapped environments.
 * Enhanced Documentation and Troubleshooting guides for each of the engines located in the respective engine repositories.
 * A new and improved design for the [OpenEBS website](https://openebs.io/).